lambdaclass/concrete/ROADMAP.md

    majority of proof work.
 Gate: do not build it until a second update shape actually forces it (per the operating rules) — the current functional-list model gets framing for free.
-16. **Retire `proof-registry.json` in order.** The end state is source-linked proof attributes with computed fingerprints, no hand-stored registry fingerprints, and no JSON registry support.
-The remaining linear path is: add migration reporting, migrate small residual links (`ch`, `sha256_init`, and one non-HMAC point proof), report `source_linked` versus `json_backed`, migrate the HMAC chain, make JSON legacy with an explicit allow flag, and finally delete JSON registry support after every flagship is source-linked and stale-link regressions cover the path.

 ## Phase 4: Audit Commands And Review Artifacts